 Different microorganisms (viruses and bacteria) are reported as high priority agents that pose a threat to national security.
 They can be easily disseminated or transmitted person-to-person, cause high mortality, with potential for major public health impact, might cause panic and social disruption and require special public health preparedness.

 For their diagnosis different methods are used: microscopy, molecular tests, antigens and antibodies.
-Cell culture test is used only for viruses such as culture is involved in the bacteria diagnosis.

 BSL 3 agents pose a risk for operators and communities.
-For this reason, their manipulation requires dedicated measures, in order to minimize the occurrence of laboratory acquired infections and the spread in the population.
+For this reason, their manipulation requires dedicated measures, in order to minimize the occurrence of laboratory acquired infections and the spread among the population.
 Different national and international institutions (i.e.: WHO, CDC) provide indications to properly work with these agents.